aidanns/Dragons/README.md

 To clean and build a new HTML version (once Jetty is already running)
     cd core; mvn clean; cd ..; mvn -Phtml clean package

-### Eclipse

-To run the Java version

-1. Select the "Java" Maven profile using the JBoss plugin.
-2. Run the dragons project with a Maven target of "test".

-To run the HTML (GWT) version

-1. Select the "HTML" Maven profile using the JBoss plugin.
-2. Run the dragons project with a Maven target of "integration-test".